jamesrcutmore/Quiz-game1/README.md

 ### **Project Goals**

-- The primary goal of this project is to set up a quiz game or knowledge checker ,for the players that may become a brief assessment to measure their knowledge in Htnl&css.
+- The primary goal of this project is to set up a quiz game or knowledge checker ,for the players that may become a brief assessment to measure their knowledge in HTML&CSS.

 - The secondary goal is to help the user get their thinking mind on.
 According to studies, brain games may help sharpen certain thinking skills that tend to wane with age, such as processing speed, planning skills, reaction time, decision making, and short-term memory.